English folk and traditional music on the Internet

 The main national organisations with websites are:

-My Folk and traditional music in specific areas of England page on this site lists folk song clubs and other local organisations with Web pages.
-Martin Kiff's Webfeet pages contain lists of English Ceilidh and English Folk Dance series and dance clubs.
+My Folk and traditional music in specific areas of England page on this site lists folk song clubs and other local organisations with web pages.
+Martin Kiff's Webfeet pages contain lists of English ceilidh and English Folk Dance series and dance clubs.

 Libraries, archives and museums